fallen-icarus/cardano-options/README.md

 must be taken when the specified address uses a payment plutus script.
 This is because the protocol enforces a specific datum with contract payments in order to guarantee uniqueness of outputs - this is currently the cheapest option for preventing double satisfaction.
-If the payments with this enforced datum are sent to an address that requires a different datum, the payment can be locked forever.
+If the payments with this enforced datum are sent to an address that requires a different datum, the payment could be locked forever.

 To address this issue, Cardano-Options uses the same Proxy Script as Cardano-Loans.
 The proxy script